chrismdp/chrismdp.github.com/_posts/2017-02-22-what-s-next-for-sol-trader-and-me.markdown

 **The next game :)**

 Eventually, I'm best served by moving on to a new project, so I've also been prototyping an exciting new game idea this year.
 It's based on some of the best ideas in Sol Trader, combining a lot of the innovations with a streamlined gameplay experience that will be easier to get into.
-I've already a name, backstory and setting (it's not a space game) and test gameplay together.
+I've already got together a name, backstory and setting (it's not a space game) and test gameplay.
 I'm not quite ready to talk about it publicly yet - I will be soon!

 I'm in the process of figuring out funding for the new game, and I'm thinking of running another Kickstarter in March as part of this journey.
 I loved [being on Kickstarter](http://kickstarter.com/projects/chrismdp/sol-trader/) last year - the people I met through that community are amazingly supportive and it would be great to ensure that I'm making the game that people want to play.